The London Journal of Canadian Studies

-UCL Press journals do not charge an Article-Processing Charge (APC).
-The London Journal of Canadian Studies authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+The London Journal of Canadian Studies Society authors will not be required to make an APC payment for submission or publication of their article.

 UCL Press is working with the Editors of the journal to digitise and make freely available the previous volumes of The London Journal of Canadian Studies.
 To enquire about past issues, please contact the Editor.
 Updates regarding digitised issues will be issued here on an on-going basis.